Kean profs, students march in D.C. and NYC

 “So my feet are just getting warmed up…” she said.

-Staff writers Monica Sudfield, Adrianna Ruffo, Johanna Ekladous , Gail Fredericks, Cody Louie, Joshua Roasario and Rafaela Teixeira did the reporting for this article.
+Staff writers Brittany Pavlichko, Monica Sudfield, Adrianna Ruffo, Johanna Ekladous , Gail Fredericks, Cody Louie, Joshua Rosario and Rafaela Teixeira did the reporting for this article.